ryan-rashidian/qemy/DEVLOG.md

 ## Known Issues:

-[ ] - EDGAR Client only parses GAAP filings
+- [ ] EDGAR Client only parses GAAP filings for now, should be extended.
+- [ ] EDGAR filing data needs to be normalized by period somehow.
+Right now, there might be missing quarters in concept data, reducing the meaning and consistency of positions.
+For example: if `slice[-1]` is a Q3-2025 filing, you cannot reliably expect `slice[-5]` to be Q3-2024. - This can throw off downstream calculations, and enforcing some sort of reliable shape with placeholders, or a new `datetime.date`/fiscal-period based system is needed.

 ## Log